Service Impact Area

 — Bryan Stevenson

 In the United States, there is no right to counsel for civil cases.
 This means that if a person is experiencing debt collection, domestic violence, or eviction, they are not guaranteed a lawyer.
-The under-resourced nonprofit legal service sector lacks the capacity to serve many who seek their services: 93% of low-income Americans receive inadequate or no civil legal assistance.
-The historic exclusion of low-income and other systemically disinvested communities from access to justice perpetuates poverty cycles and system-level failures.
+The under-resourced nonprofit legal service sector lacks the capacity to serve many who seek their services: low-income Americans receive inadequate or no civil legal assistance for 93% of their civil legal problems.
+The historic exclusion of low-income and other systemically disinvested communities from accessing justice perpetuates poverty cycles and system-level failures.
 Further, Legal Service Corporation-funded legal service providers are prohibited from using LSC funds to provide services to incarcerated and undocumented community members, which contributes to the access to justice crisis for these communities.

-By authorizing new pathways for people other than lawyers to know and use the law, UPL reform presents an opportunity for community members who otherwise cannot access legal help or are excluded from utilizing existing resources to receive advice and problem-solving help from trusted members of their community.
+By designing and authorizing new pathways for people other than lawyers to know and use the law, legal empowerment and UPL reform present opportunities for community members who otherwise cannot access legal help or are excluded from utilizing existing resources to receive advice and problem-solving help from trusted members of their community.
 The ability to successfully know and use the law plays a critical role in legal empowerment, poverty reduction, and social change.

-Since 2019, Innovation for Justice (i4J) has been at the forefront of designing service models that leverage UPL reform.
+Since 2019, Innovation for Justice (i4J) has been at the forefront of designing legal empowerment service models that both leverage existing regulatory schemes and require UPL reform.
 These projects include:

 i4J’s work in the space is unique because it emphasizes the importance and inclusion of four diverse system actors in design work:

-1. Community members who are in a position to leverage UPL reform opportunities;
+Community members who are in a position to leverage legal empowerment and UPL reform opportunities;

-2. Community-members who would benefit from services authorized through UPL reform mechanisms;
+Community-members who would benefit from access to legal knowledge and services authorized through UPL reform mechanisms;

 Service Impact Area Publications and Reports